mrismanaziz/Reforestation/README.md

-## When you have a bladder infection, urine trouble.
+## No matter how kind you are, German children are kinder.